the everywhere project brand system

 after rebrand

 The Everywhere Project wordmark blends warmth, personality, and function.
 I chose a mid-century-inspired typeface with rounded forms to create a tone that feels friendly, reliable, and human.
-The subtle forward tilt adds a sense of motion and optimism, reinforcing the idea of progress and momentum.
-Paired with a bold yet approachable presence, the typography helps anchor the brand as both trustworthy and full of heart.
+The subtle forward tilt adds a sense of motion and optimism, reinforcing the idea of progress.

 wordmark